hlpp-conference/hlpp-2025/program.markdown

 ---

-The full program will be published after the author notification, and will include regular talk sessions, a keynote, a social event, and dinner on the evening of the first day.
+The full program will be published after the author notification, and will include regular talk sessions, two keynotes, a social event, and dinner on the evening of the first day.

 For your planning convenience, here is a *tentative* estimate of the general